Did you know that over 40 million Americans say they regularly observe birds?

 A recent study found that everyday encounters with birds can have a positive effect on our moods.

-They asked participants to assess their mood and give a brief description of their surroundings (3 times a day for 2 weeks).
+The research group asked participants to assess their mood and give a brief description of their surroundings (3 times a day for 2 weeks).
 One question asked was if the participant could ‘see or hear birds’ at the time of assessment.
-Those who saw or heard birds had a higher mental wellness score, compared to those that didn’t.
+On average, those who saw or heard birds had a higher mental wellness score, compared to those that didn’t.

-Every smile as they pass by.
-Every engaged group that gathers to talk about the birds.
-Every therapeutic moment spent watching and listening shows the true benefits of a bird cage in nursing homes.
+Every smile as they pass by; Every engaged group that gathers to talk about the birds; Every therapeutic moment spent watching and listening shows the true benefits of an aviary in a nursing home.

-We want your experience to be as enjoyable as possible, so maintenance is on us.
-We make routine visits to clean the aviary, inspect birds’ health, trim beaks and toenails, replace nests, and if necessary, remove or replace birds.
+We want your experience to be as enjoyable as possible, so maintenance is on us!
+We make routine visits to clean the aviary, inspect birds’ health, trim beaks and toenails, replace nests, and remove or replace birds if necessary.

-This type of product and service would typically cost you thousands upfront.
-Yet, we offer all this and more for no upfront cost and a low monthly fee.
+We offer this ongoing service, delivery, and professional installation, all for no upfront cost and a low monthly fee.

 Do you think a Serenity Aviary can enrich your facility?
 Our clients say it has.

-If you are interested in learning more about getting an aviary for your nursing home, simply contact us here.
+If you are interested in learning more about Serenity aviaries, you may contact us below!